 In 1905, Albert Einstein published (among other things) a paper called “On the Electrodynamics of Moving Bodies” in the journal Annalen der Physik.
 The paper presented the theory of special relativity based on two postulates:

 - Principle of Relativity (First Postulate): The laws of physics are the same for all inertial reference frames.

-- Principle of Constancy of the Speed of Light (Second Postulate): Light always propagates through a vacuum (i.e. empty space or “free space”) at a definite velocity, c, which is independent of the state of motion of the emitting body.
+- Principle of Constancy of the Speed of Light (Second Postulate): Light always propagates through a vacuum (i.e., empty space or “free space”) at a definite velocity, c, which is independent of the state of motion of the emitting body.

 The paper presents a more formal, mathematical formulation of the postulates.
-The phrasing of the postulates is slightly different from textbook to textbook because of translation issues, from mathematical German to comprehensible English.
+The phrasing of the postulates is slightly different from textbook to a textbook because of translation issues, from mathematical German to comprehensible English.

 The second postulate is often mistakenly written to include that the speed of light in a vacuum is c in all frames of reference.
 This is a derived result of the two postulates, rather than part of the second postulate itself.

 The first postulate is pretty much common sense.
 The second postulate, however, was the revolution.
 Einstein had already introduced the photon theory of light in his paper on the photoelectric effect (which rendered the ether unnecessary).
 The second postulate, therefore, was a consequence of massless photons moving at the velocity c in a vacuum.
 The ether no longer had a special role as an “absolute” inertial frame of reference, so it was not only unnecessary but qualitatively useless under special relativity.